microsoft/PSRule/docs/commands/PSRule/en-US/Test-PSRuleTarget.md

 Only evaluate rules with the specified tags set.
 If this parameter is not specified all rules in search paths will be evaluated.

 When more than one tag is used, all tags must match.
-Tag names are not case sensitive, tag values are case sensitive.
+Tags are not case sensitive.
 A tag value of `*` may be used to filter rules to any rule with the tag set, regardless of tag value.

 ```yaml
 Type: Hashtable